 Secondly, the ads that you can run on these platforms provide extremely detailed targeting features.
 Sure, a local ad can get the word out about your business around town… but I’m sure your whole city isn’t your ideal customer.

-The other benefit to this is that you can genuinely see the return you’re getting.
-You can tell if an ad is working or not in real time, and tweak the ad as you please until it works.
+The other benefit to this is that you can actually see the return you’re getting.
+You can tell if an ad is working or not, in real time, and tweak the ad as you please until it works.

-I’m not saying to drop everything and jump on social media right this second.
-What I’m saying is that your business should be factoring in some time in your working week to start creating content.
+I’m not suggesting that you drop everything and jump on social media right this second.
+What I’m saying is that your business should be factoring in some time, during your working week, to start creating content.

 Start posting on social media and being active with your business.
 Join in discussions, comment on local community events, and show that there are real people who are running your business, with real lives and personalities.

-Why do people love small little cafes that remember your order and use local brands.
-Small businesses go harder.
-They go the extra mile to stand out when competing against big brands.
+Why do people love little, local cafes that remember their order and use local brands?
+It’s because some small businesses go the extra mile, to stand out when competing against big brands.

 As a small business, you likely don’t have the marketing budget of Red Bull or Bunnings.
-What you do have is the human element.
+However, what you do have is the human element.
 You have a real voice in your community and can showcase that within your city.

 Social media can remind your customers that there are real people working at your business.
-You can talk about someone’s birthday in your office, or a big life event that’s coming up, or a behind the scenes shot of what you’re working on.
+You can talk about someone’s birthday in your office, a big upcoming event, or give a behind-the-scenes shot of what you’re working on.

 As humans, we love interacting with people we get along with.
 The same applies to business.
 We like doing business with people who we can relate to and who we trust.

-Join in some discussions that are related to your local community.
-What event’s are happening that you can get involved with or attend?
+Join in on some discussions that are related to your local community.
+What events are happening that you can get involved with or attend?
 Get involved, get personal and add a human touch, by showcasing it on social media.